Estate Planning

 It’s difficult to go through life without accumulating some combination of savings, valuables, and personal mementos.
 After your death, your personal possessions, as well as any money you have in bank accounts, will be passed on to your survivors.

 In some cases, survivors pay estate tax on the money they inherit.
-But inheritance tax laws have changed over the years, and often heirs don’t even owe money on the assets their loved ones pass on.
+However, inheritance tax laws have changed over the years, and often heirs don’t owe money on the assets their loved ones pass on.
 Here’s what you need to know about inheritance tax as you work on your estate planning.

 What is Estate Tax?